Woman Upset With Chicago Finance Department After Car Is Towed During The Night; Wants A Refund

 “My intention was to make it there today,” Cummings said.

-The City’s Streets and Sanitation department confirms bringing her vehicle to the impound lot around 1:30 a.m., and now she’s paying for more fees.READ MORE: MISSING SISTERS: 3-Year-Old Sadoriea Payne And 4-Year-Old Jadore Payne Last Seen Saturday In Calumet City
+The City’s Streets and Sanitation department confirms bringing her vehicle to the impound lot around 1:30 a.m., and now she’s paying for more fees.READ MORE: Rainbow Push Coalition Celebrates Rev. Jesse Jackson's 80th Birthday

 “Instead of a mere $125, I’m at $275.”